Is Learning Basic Arabic Words for Beginners Enough for Conversation?

 As you grow past the 3,000 word mark to learn between 4,000 and 10,000 words or so in Arabic, you’re moving beyond everyday conversations and into specialized vocabulary for talking about your work, discussing current events, and giving you opinion.
 Once you’ve reached this point, you’re pretty much at Arabic equivalent of the C2 level in the Common European Framework for Reference (CEFR).

 With 10,000+ Arabic words in under your belt, you’re almost a native speaker because you now know enough words for talking in detail about almost any topic.
-What’s more is that you can recognize enough words in every question or remark that you usually understand the unfamiliar ones from context.
+Moreover, you can recognize enough words in every question or remark that you usually understand the unfamiliar ones from context.

 So, can you learn only the basic Arabic words and still have a conversation?
 Again, as you can see the answer is yes if you want to have a basic conversation.
 If you want to have more than just a basic conversation in Arabic, you’ll have to learn more than just basic vocabulary; however, don’t focus so much on the number of words you learn, but focus on the quality of the words that you can actually use in everyday conversations.

 What’s the best way to learn Arabic?
 Why, of course, it’s through downloading Arabic learning apps.
-And what’s the best Arabic learning app available for download to your IOS or Android mobile device for free?
+And what’s the best Arabic learning app available for download to your IOS or Android mobile device?
 Why, of course, it’s the Kaleela Arabic learning app.
-For more information on how you can learn to speak Arabic and become fluent in the language in no time at all, visit our site at kaleela.com.